Other recent blogs

 While a physical location is an integral element for local consumers, the online presence of a website is of equal importance for your international and local customer base.
 The development of a clear strategy for your digital business transformation is critical to ensure the successful transition to an eCommerce platform.

-Building your website before developing an e-commerce strategy is a big mistake.
+#6 Create a Website: Building your website before developing an eCommerce Strategy is a big mistake.
 You need to take all the above mentioned steps before you can think about website development to ensure that everything works together to deliver a cohesive and satisfactory customer experience.

 After launching your business online, you can increase your customer base by uploading pictures of your new products, offering discount coupons or freebies via emails, providing discounts for online orders, and providing new products weekly or monthly.